caicodes/voya-destinations-site/DEVELOPMENT.md

 Simply attaching the `$colorMode.preference` provided by the script setup won't work as it's not a boolean we need... we need `$colorMode.preference` to be the theme name, light/dark/daisy etc...
 We have a couple of options:

-1. use a method to establish the boolean and keep the working swap component from daisyUI or modify it to use a select or radio to keep the value of the theme, not a boolean... problem is, swap is an on/off with it's own presets and configuration and markup rules, so... decision time.
+1. Use a method to establish the boolean and keep the working swap component from daisyUI or modify it to use a select or radio to keep the value of the theme, not a boolean... problem is, swap is an on/off with it's own presets and configuration and markup rules, so... decision time.

-also, the color mode swap is using the `script setup` and I'd like to keep it that way and not create additional methods.
-After tinkering with a few ideas, this is the settled upon solution that works, keeps the state, keeps the swap animation we got for free and syncs with the `useColorMode()` for a working global state solution and simple implementation... while trying to use the swap as-is from daisyUI and the colorMode instance, it became apparent I was attempting to 'rig' something just for the sake of using the out of box transition animation, the problem was I could not keep that item in sync with the model and decide to create a custom piece that I could not only fully control and animate but also introduce a system as well as additional options other than just light/dark as daisyUI is fully customizable and I did like that when putting the site at 'system', it would automatically detect and adjust to my preferences in real time... so I like the idea of keeping `system` as an option that clears localStorage of a preference and responds to the users preference by default.
+2. The color mode swap is using the `script setup` and I'd like to keep it that way and not create additional methods.
+After tinkering with a few ideas, this is the settled upon solution that works, keeps the state, keeps the swap animation we got for free and syncs with the `useColorMode()` for a working global state solution and simple implementation...

+3. While trying to use the swap as-is from daisyUI and the colorMode instance, it became apparent I was attempting to 'rig' something just for the sake of using the out of box transition animation, the problem was I could not keep that item in sync with the model and decide to create a custom piece that I could not only fully control and animate but also introduce a system as well as additional options other than just light/dark as daisyUI is fully customizable and I did like that when putting the site at 'system', it would automatically detect and adjust to my preferences in real time...

+4. I like the idea of keeping `system` as an option that clears localStorage of a preference and responds to the users preference by default.

 Here's the custom component with a directory nested within a module I can begin to manually import into other projects and further customize.